duinoWitchery/hd44780/examples/otherLibraries/SoftwareWire/README.md

 SoftwareWire instead of the Wire library.

 Note: using a software Wire library is not necessary on the esp8266 platform as the wire library on that platform already provides a mechanims to change the pins used for i2c.

+WARNING:
+The SoftWareWire developers made a major change to the library June 2018 which is in the subsequent 1.5.1 release that causes it be unusable by the hd44780 library.
+Until this change is backed out, you will not be able to use SoftWareWire beyond version 1.5.0 with the hd44780 library.